 Located around the townsites of Karragullen and Pickering Brook, Korung National Park is a popular spot for bushwalking and mountain biking.
 The Munda Biddi Bike Trail runs through parts of this park, and there are several designated walk trails which you can try.
 The park comes alive in the springtime when the wildflowers are at their peak.

-Looking for hikes and trails in Korung National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Korung National Park?
+Try these trails with a similar difficulty grade.

 Favourite